Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 \subsection{$\geq$1D random unitary circuits}

 As a first concrete example of intermediate time peaked-size teleportation, we consider a random unitary circuit (RUC) applied to a lattice of $N$ qubits in one or higher dimensions.
-At each time step, pairs of neighboring qubits are evolved via independent Haar random unitaries arranged in a `brick-layer' fashion [Fig.~\ref{fig: RUC}(a,b)].
+At each time step, pairs of neighboring qubits are evolved via independent Haar random unitaries arranged in a `brick-layer' fashion, with periodic boundary conditions [Fig.~\ref{fig: RUC}(a,b)].
 Operator growth in such systems has been studied at great length, and is believed to be a good model for many aspects of information scrambling under Hamiltonian dynamics~\cite{nahum2018operator, von2018operator,khemani2018operator,rakovszky2018diffusive,li2018quantum,skinner2019measurement}.
+We extend these previous studies by demonstrating new results on the behavior of the operator size \emph{width}---i.e.~power-law scaling at intermediate times and suppression at late times---which we show can be detected by the teleportation fidelity (Fig.~\ref{fig: size width}).

 A key property of Haar random unitary circuits is that the expectation values of many circuit quantities can be computed by replacing the Haar random unitaries with randomly chosen \emph{Clifford} unitaries, thereby enabling efficient classical simulation~\cite{dankert2009exact,nahum2018operator}.
-Generally, this equivalence holds for any quantity that contains no more than \emph{two} copies each of $U$ and $U^\dagger$ (e.g. the Renyi-2 entropy, or the OTOC); for systems of qubits, it in fact holds for up to three copies~\cite{webb2015clifford,kueng2015qubit,zhu2015multiqubit}.
+Generally, this equivalence holds for any quantity that contains no more than \emph{two} copies each of $U$ and $U^\dagger$ (e.g. the Renyi-2 entropy, or the OTOC); however, for systems of qubits, this property holds for up to three copies~\cite{webb2015clifford,kueng2015qubit,zhu2015multiqubit}.
 From Eq.~\eqref{F_EPR eq}, we see that the teleportation fidelity contains three copies of $U$ and $U^{\dagger}$, so the average fidelity is efficiently simulable\footnote{For higher-dimensional qudits, while we cannot efficiently simulate the teleportation fidelity, we can still calculate the correlators Eq.~(\ref{C_Q}), which lower bound the fidelity via Eq.~(\ref{F bound}).}.
-Moreover, by definition, the size distributions of operators under Clifford dynamics are perfectly tightly-peaked, since a Pauli operator $Q_A$ evolved under a Clifford unitary remains a Pauli string.
+Moreover, by definition, the size distributions of operators under Clifford dynamics are perfectly tightly-peaked, since a Pauli operator $Q_A$ evolved under a Clifford unitary remains a single Pauli string.
 Hence, the teleportation fidelity can be computed using the simplified expression given in Eq.~(\ref{F phases}).